Antinuclear Antibody (ANA)

 Is there anything else I should know?

-About 3-5% of healthy Caucasians may be positive for ANA, and it may reach as high as 10-37% in healthy individuals over the age of 65 because ANA frequency increases with age.
+Yes.
+About 3-5% of healthy individuals may be positive for ANA, and it may reach as high as 10-37% in healthy individuals over the age of 65 because ANA frequency increases with age.
 These would be considered false-positive results because they are not associated with an autoimmune disease.
 Such instances are more common in women than men.

 Why is it called "antinuclear" antibody?